 If you live in Columbus, this T-shirt company probably isn't a new idea for you.
 But Kristie and I both turn to Homage for amazing gifts for our husbands and dads on a regular basis.
 The clothes are just so personal and comfortable.
 I got my husband a pair of sweatpants for Christmas that I consider stealing every time they come through the laundry.

 The clothes also look, well, cool, and there are so many options!
 They offer designs for sports teams nationwide and throw-back pop culture references.
-I also just saw the new Back to Camp line.
+Perfect for this year: old school Bulls T-shirts for dads who binged The Last Dance, Cedar Point shirts to mourn a summer it can't open and T's like the one below that boost spirits in the midst of a pandemic.

 Most of our gift lists suggest some sort of experience because we think it can be such a fun option - especially for people who don't need or want more stuff.
+Buying gift cards now to use later also support businesses during a difficult spring.
 Here are a couple dad-centered options:

 - Find the best sites and hidden gems in your hometown or a nearby city with Scavenger Hunt Adventures.
 This can be a date activity or fun for the whole family.
 You get interactive questions, photo challenges, activities and dares texted out during your hunt.
 There are three hunts to choose from in the Columbus area and one in Dayton.